csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 Unfortunately, this approach is rather dangerous because there is no guarantee that the best move will not be pruned away.

-The PROBCUT, or probabilistic cut, algorithm (Buro, 1995) is a forward-pruning ver- sion of alpha–beta search that uses statistics gained from prior experience to lessen the chance that the best move will be pruned.
-Alpha–beta search prunes any node that is _provably_ out- side the current (α, β) window.
+The PROBCUT, or probabilistic cut, algorithm (Buro, 1995) is a forward-pruning version of alpha–beta search that uses statistics gained from prior experience to lessen the chance that the best move will be pruned.
+Alpha–beta search prunes any node that is _provably_ outside the current (α, β) window.
 PROBCUT also prunes nodes that are _probably_ outside the window.
 It computes this probability by doing a shallow search to compute the backed-up value v of a node and then using past experience to estimate how likely it is that a score of v

 at depth d in the tree would be outside (α, β).
-Buro applied this technique to his Othello pro- gram, LOGISTELLO, and found that a version of his program with PROBCUT beat the regular version 64% of the time, even when the regular version was given twice as much time.
+Buro applied this technique to his Othello program, LOGISTELLO, and found that a version of his program with PROBCUT beat the regular version 64% of the time, even when the regular version was given twice as much time.

-Combining all the techniques described here results in a program that can play cred- itable chess (or other games).
+Combining all the techniques described here results in a program that can play creditable chess (or other games).
 Let us assume we have implemented an evaluation function for chess, a reasonable cutoff test with a quiescence search, and a large transposition table.
 Let us also assume that, after months of tedious bit-bashing, we can generate and evaluate around a million nodes per second on the latest PC, allowing us to search roughly 200 million nodes per move under standard time controls (three minutes per move).
 The branching factor for chess is about 35, on average, and 355 is about 50 million, so if we used minimax search, we could look ahead only about five plies.
 Though not incompetent, such a program can be fooled easily by an average human chess player, who can occasionally plan six or eight plies ahead.
 With alpha–beta search we get to about 10 plies, which results in an expert level of play.  plies.
 To reach grandmaster status we would need an extensively tuned evaluation function and a large database of optimal opening and endgame moves.